loda-lang/loda-programs/programs/oeis/list3.md

 * [A315173](http://oeis.org/A315173) ([L23 program](315/A315173.asm)): Coordination sequence Gal.5.99.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315175](http://oeis.org/A315175) ([L19 program](315/A315175.asm)): Coordination sequence Gal.4.42.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315178](http://oeis.org/A315178) ([L26 program](315/A315178.asm)): Coordination sequence Gal.4.62.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315183](http://oeis.org/A315183) ([L54 program](315/A315183.asm)): Coordination sequence Gal.6.201.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315185](http://oeis.org/A315185) ([L23 program](315/A315185.asm)): Coordination sequence Gal.5.115.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315187](http://oeis.org/A315187) ([L15 program](315/A315187.asm)): Coordination sequence Gal.3.14.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315198](http://oeis.org/A315198) ([L22 program](315/A315198.asm)): Coordination sequence Gal.5.86.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.